joergkrause/nyaf/docs/md/docs/comparision/react.md

 ## Lists

-As far as it's just JSX the handling is the same in React and @nyaf.
+As far as it's just JSX the handling is the same in React and **ny@f**.

-The *key* feature for rendering of list items according to element changes does not exist in @nyaf.
+The *key* feature for rendering of list items according to element changes does not exist in **ny@f**.
 The render engine will always render the whole list, if something changes.
 That's not that smart, but it reduces the template code drastically.